Home (contents) → Harnesses

 Steve Dyer of Seattle was the first known to this author to manufacture a supine harness designed for flying inside the control frame.
 That obviated the need for curved tubes enclosing the main risers (as in the Sunbird supine harness) so they did not contact the base tube, which here is below the pilot.
 Drawbacks include the need to step over the base tube when getting fully into the harness after launch and the need for rigid handles projecting aft of the control frame down-tubes.

 Nowadays several paraglider harnesses of this type are available.
+See Suprone Solutions/Fenison Flybar under External links later on this page for a modern development of this concept.

 A variation on this theme is a harness that can be flown both prone and supine, the pilot being able to change position in flight.
 Long-time sail-maker and hang glider designer Bill Payne’s Morph harness is a modern example.